A Re-Appraisal of Saint Thomas: Our Process Model for Authentic Faith

 That was one bold statement.

-I’m of the view that when we look to the Greatest Commandment, the imperatives to love God are clearly meant as personal ones.[3]
-Therefore, loving God with all our mind involves the challenging, persistent, and intentional work of cultivating strong independently conditioned intellects, more so than it does simply adopting a “hive mind.”
-A New Testament theology of mind teaches us as much.
+When we look to the Greatest Commandment, the imperatives to love God are meant as personal ones.[3]
+Therefore, loving God with all our minds involves the challenging, persistent, and intentional work of cultivating strong, independently conditioned intellects more than simply adopting a “hive mind.”

 A more famous instance of this, recorded in other gospel narratives, is where Jesus asks his Apostles, “Who do people say that I am?”
 However, after they answer him, we see that Jesus was not necessarily interested in what the broader sphere thought.
 His follow-up inquiry cracks at the most vital aspect of the passage … “But what about you?
 Who do YOU say that I am?”[5]